1716757342/X-Net/README.md

 # A Novel Paradigm for Neural Computation: X-Net with Learnable Neurons and Adaptable Structure

-This repository provides a basic implementation version of X-Net.
-'The sparrow may be small but it has all the vital organs'.
-This repository contains the core components and implementation details of X-Net.
-I hope you can appreciate the core idea of X-Net through this repository.
-And then help everyone to carry out further work on the basis of X-Net.
+This repository contains the implementation code for X-Net.
+And how to use the code in detail.
+In particular, we also made an animation of the dynamic training process of X-Net to help you better understand how X-Net works.

 [Paper](https://arxiv.org/abs/2401.01772)&nbsp;&nbsp;&nbsp;